act-now-coalition/covid-data-model/api/docs/docs/migration.md

 :::note

-The existing API is now deprecated.
-We will continue to update v1 endpoints until 10/5 and will remove access to v1 data on 10/26.
+API v1 is now deprecated.
+We will continue to update v1 endpoints until October 5th, 2020 and will remove access to v1 data on October 26th, 2020.

 If you have any questions, please don't hesitate to reach out at <api@covidactnow.org>.